-This is a fun swimming pool game to play for 3 or more kids.
-It’s very similar to tag but played in the pool and the finder has their eyes closed.
+This is a fun swimming pool game to play for 3 or more kids especially when it's hot in summer.
+It's very similar to tag but played in the pool and the finder has their eyes closed.

-The best kids activities are simple to play, need no special equipment or setup, and are fun for all ages.
+The best kids' activities are simple to play, need no special equipment, and are fun for all ages.

-Continue below for our full list of 209 kids activities.
+Continue below for our full list of 209 activities for kids.

 Save this page to your mobile home screen for instant access whenever you hear the words "I'm bored"!